Friction, Baby

-Friction, Baby is an album by Better Than Ezra, released in 1996.
+Friction, Baby is the third studio album by Better Than Ezra, released in 1996.

 The album's title comes from a television interview with Keith Richards of the Rolling Stones.
 When asked how he and Mick Jagger stayed together for so long, Richards took a long drag from his cigarette and said "friction, baby."
 This may also be a reference to the fact that the band had replaced its original drummer, Cary Bonnecaze, between the recording of their previous album and this one.